Words are cheap.

 10. Legzira Beach and Arch

-While one of the arches has now collapsed, Legzira’s last remaining arch is still beautiful enough for a visit.
+While one of the arches has now collapsed, Legzira’s last remaining arch is still a beautiful place in Morocco to visit.

 11. Painted Rocks in Tafraoute